Careers at Pollinator Partnership

 • Provide technical assistance for conservation practice implementation in urban agriculture (pollinator habitat focus).

-• Coordinate and routinely communicate with P2 colleagues, NRCS State, Area, and Field Office staff, and key partners in Ohio and Michigan regarding project activities and status updates.
+• Coordinate and routinely communicate with P2 colleagues, NRCS State, Area, and Field Office staff, and key partners in Michigan regarding project activities and status updates.

 Required Knowledge, Skills, and Abilities: